fbie/parallel-functional-lectures/Readme.md

 ## Projects ##

 We have a number of practical projects to choose from.
+You should choose one project in groups of 2 - 3 students, not more and not less.

 ### Typing an Untyped Racket Library ###

-TBA
+Your task is to chose an untyped library from [the Racket Package Repository](https://pkgs.racket-lang.org/) and to provide the types for it.
+You should annotate the package's source code with the correct types and the Typed Racket type checker should be able to check the program.

+Please let me know which package you have chosen in advance, so that I can make sure that the package is not too large for you to type over the course of the project.
+Use the [DrRacket IDE](http://racket-lang.org/) to edit the source files and to type check the code.

 ### Parallel Immutable Functional Data Structures ####

 In lecture two, we introduced the Rope type, which is a binary tree with lists at its leaves.
-We have loo
+We have looked at how to parallelize a few functions, but there is more work to be done!